Apps Alliance Privacy Summit (Seattle, WA)

 6:30 Panel-led discussion and open round table

 Tim Sparapani, Sr. Advisor for Policy and Law, Application Developers Alliance

 Julie K. Mayer, Attorney, FTC Northwest Regional Office

 Joleen Hughes, Founder & Principal, Hughes Media Law Group

 Ryan Calo, Assistant Professor of Law, University of Washington School of Law

 As a benefit of registration, attendees will receive a free membership in The Alliance.
 If you'd like to join sooner, register here.

-The Application Developers Alliance is an industry association dedicated to meeting the unique needs of developers as creators, innovators, and entrepreneurs.
+The Apps Alliance is an industry association dedicated to meeting the unique needs of developers as creators, innovators, and entrepreneurs.

 Your message has been sent!

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.